 Common Factors That Affect the Cost of an Accident

-The following can be the contributing factors to the overall cost of a car accident:
+The following can be the contributing factors to the overall car accident costs:

 Damage to the Vehicle